zoneranasir/23SCS3810/activity_19_sql_alchemy/README.md

     conn.close()
 ```

-If that works: GREAT!
+If that worked: GREAT!
 Let's continue.
 Usually we write each class on its own file, but for simplification let's have everything in the same script.

 ```
 import configparser as cp